 Students who experience the death of a loved one are permitted to postpone the examination if they choose.
-However, students must consult with an Assistant or Associate Dean for Student Affairs for approval to postpone his or her examination.
+However, students must consult with an Assistant or Associate Dean for Student Affairs for approval to postpone their examination.

 Other Extenuating Circumstances